2008 Iraq spring fighting: Background

 In 2007, the Iraqi Army moved 4 brigades, including a tank brigade, and a special forces battalion to Basra, replacing the existing brigade stationed there which was reported to have been corrupt.
 The Iraqi National Police also moved two battalions to Basra.
 In August 2007, the Iraqi Army established the Basra Operational Command under the command of General Mohan.
 The Vice Chief of Staff of the Iraqi Joint Staff said "We do not have enough forces there.
 That is why we are having a new division, the 14th Division, to be built in Basrah, especially with the possibility that the British might be leaving us in time."

 Since August 2007, a unilateral ceasefire was in place, imposed by Muqtada al-Sadr on his militia, the Mahdi Army.
 However raids were continuing on so-called "rogue" elements of the militia and tensions were building.
 In February, Sadr extended the ceasefire even though many of his commanders were against it.
 Despite the extension raids continued and members of the militia accused the members of the security forces of being infiltrated by their rival militia, the Badr Brigade.

 The Campaign

-On 23 March, Easter Sunday Iranian trained militants of the Mahdi Army fired 107mm rockets on the heavily fortified Green Zone in Baghdad killing Paul Converse, a U.S. government employee, and wounding several other employees and contractors.
+On 23 March, Easter Sunday militants of the Mahdi Army fired 107 mm rockets on the heavily fortified Green Zone in Baghdad killing Paul Converse, a U.S. government employee, and wounding several other employees and contractors.
 At least 12 Iraqi civilians were also killed by rockets from Sadr City that missed the Green Zone and hit the civilian sectors around the Zone.